jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 }
 ```

 By inspecting the output above, we see 156249000 satoshis in a txout associated with a scriptpubkey indicating a payment to the `bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca` address we used above.
-This corresponds to half the original amount associated with the sender address of `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz`, minus the miner fee, which defaults to 1000 satoshis but may be specified by using the `--miner-fee` option.
+This corresponds to half the original amount associated with the sender address of `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz`, minus the miner fee (which defaults to 1000 satoshis but may be specified by using the `--miner-fee` option).
 We also see the rest of the satoshis being associated in a txout with a scriptpubkey indicating a payment to to our change address of `mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c`.

 However, this raw transaction has not been signed yet.
 We can see that from the above output by noticing that there is no witness data, which is needed for spenditure from the SegWit sender address, and correspondingly the wtxid is equal to the txid.
-But, we can do so easily with the `bits send` command, by provided the private key(s) necessary for spenditure, in base58-encoded _extended_ [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) format.
-The extended WIF format can be created via the `bits wif` command.
+But, we can do so easily with the `bits send` command, by provided the private key(s) necessary for spenditure, in _extended_ [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) format.
+The extended WIF encoded private key can be created with the `bits wif` command.

 ### Encode (or decode) a private key in extended WIF format

-Building upon WIF and code seen in the [electrum wallet codebase](https://github.com/spesmilo/electrum/blob/4.4.0/electrum/bitcoin.py#L618-L625), _extended_ WIF, allows for encoding a private key with additional data indicating not only its corresponding address type, but also the necessary data needed for spenditure (i.e. the data needed for creating an appropriate scriptsig, like the redeem script for a p2sh address, for example).
+Building upon WIF and code seen in the [electrum wallet codebase](https://github.com/spesmilo/electrum/blob/4.4.0/electrum/bitcoin.py#L618-L625), _extended_ WIF, allows for encoding a private key with additional data indicating not only its corresponding address type, but also the additional data necessary for spenditure (i.e. the data needed for creating an appropriate scriptsig, such as the redeem script for a P2SH address, for example).

-To provide some background, a standard WIF-encoded key is defined as the following data, in base58check encoding.
+To provide some background, a standard WIF encoded key is defined as the following, encoded in base58check.

 ```text
 network version byte + private key + optional 0x01 byte denoting a compressed pubkey
 ```

-_Extended_ WIF for the purposes here is defined as the following data structure, in base58 check encoding.
+_Extended_ WIF for the purposes here is defined as the following data structure, encoded in base58check.

 ```text
 (network version byte + address type offset) + private key + (data)
 ```

-Long story short, extended WIF allows us to provide extra information on the specific address type the private key shall correspond to, and the arbitrary data needed to spend it, while being backwards compatible with standard WIF.
+To summarize, extended WIF allows us to provide extra information on the specific address type the private key shall correspond to, and the arbitrary data needed to spend it, while being backwards compatible with standard WIF.

 The `bits wif` command makes this encoding task easier for us.
 To encode the private key associated with the sender address used above, we may use the following, for example.

+Assuming the private key is stored in hexadecimal string format in a file named `sender_addr.hex`, we have,

 ```bash
 bits wif -i sender_addr.hex -T p2wpkh -P